Carbon Neutral Christmas Lights

 Connecting up the LED lights

-I made a rectangle wire frame to sit behind the Carbon Neutral sign and I attached eleven white LED lights to it.
-They were positioned so their light would shine through the letters.
-The lights were all soldered to a long cable that connects the sign to the dynamo at the front fence.
-The light box is attached to the 'Happy' and 'Xmas' signs with a couple of little bolts.
+The LEDs were all soldered to a long cable that connects the sign to the dynamo at the front fence.
+The light box was attached to the 'Happy' and 'Xmas' signs with a couple of little bolts.

 Constructing the winder box